-1. Lowest: Apr-Jun & May-Jul 2009 (429,000), Highest: Jan-Mar 2015 (745,000)
+1. Lowest: Apr-Jun & May-Jul 2009 (429,000)

+2. Highest: Jan-Mar 2015 (747,000)

-19. Main out of work benefits, not seasonally adjusted
+19. Main out of work benefits, not seasonally adjusted (first published on 13 May 2015)

 What are main out of work benefits?

 Main out of work benefits includes claimants of Jobseeker's Allowance and Employment and Support Allowance and other incapacity benefits.
 It also includes claimants of Income Support and Pension Credit.
 While most people claiming these benefits are out of work a small number are in employment.
 These estimates exclude claimants in Northern Ireland.